0x2c7/nguyenquangminh0711.github.io/_posts/2016-09-07-introduction-to-interval-tree.markdown

 ![Interval Tree full]({{ site.url  }}/assets/figures/introduction-to-interval-tree/tree-update-full4.jpg)

 The update cache is now useless because we want the inside result.
 So, we clear this cache and update all the elements inside.
 However, because update action is costly and we are not sure we need all the elements between this range, we choose a smarter approach.
 Look at that node, we are sure that all the elements inside the range in the left node and the right node have the same value with the cache.
 Subsequently, we create the cache for both left node and right node.
 The value of those caches are the same as the value of the cache in parent node.
-This action is temperarily called cache migration.
+This action is temporarily called cache migration.
 After this action, we continue the querying operator.

 ![Interval Tree full]({{ site.url  }}/assets/figures/introduction-to-interval-tree/tree-update-full5.jpg)